Top 40+ Drools Interview Questions and Answers

 Rule-based anomaly detection using Drools involves defining and applying business rules to identify patterns and behaviors that deviate from the norm within a dataset.
 In this approach, Drools leverages its powerful rule engine to evaluate incoming data against predefined rules that characterize normal and abnormal conditions.
 When data points or events match the criteria set for anomalies, the rule engine triggers alerts or actions, enabling real-time detection and response.

-55. How do you handle temporal reasoning and event sequencing in Drools?
+55. How to handle temporal reasoning and event sequencing in Drools?

 Ans: